industrial-edge/profinet-io-connector-getting-started/docs/Installation.md

 ![TIA_PROFINET_Driver_Linux](graphics/TIA_PROFINET_Driver_Linux.PNG)

 The project contains now a PC station with prepared PROFINET Driver.
 Switch to the Network View and connect the PLC with the PROFINET Driver.
+Ensure that IP address of PROFINET Driver is inside IED subnet and outside of L2 subnet.

 Click on the PLC properties and select the PROFINET Driver under IO device.